 There are some people who will tell you that in their 'expert opinion', Photoshop does a poor job of separating to CMYK.
 And I bet if you ask them how they know this to be the case, they will be stumped to provide you with a coherent answer.
-Don't let anyone try to convince you otherwise.
-Professional quality CMYK separations can be achieved in Photoshop, you can avoid gamut clipping and you can customize a separation to meet the demands of any type of press output.
-The fact is that Photoshop will make lousy CMYK separations if the Photoshop operator who is carrying out the conversion has a limited knowledge of how to configure the Photoshop CMYK settings.
+Don't let anyone try to convince vou otherwise.
+Professional quality CMYK separations can be achieved in Photoshop.
+You can avoid gamut clipping and you can customize a separation to meet the demands of any type of press output.
+But the fact is that Photoshop will make lousy CMYK separations if the Photoshop operator who is carrying out the conversion has a limited knowledge of how to configure the Photoshop CMYK settings.
 For example, a wider gamut RGB space such as Adobe RGB is better able to encompass the gamut of CMYK and yield CMYK separations that do not suffer from gamut clipping.
 This is one big strike in favor of the Photoshop color management system.
-But CMYK is not a one-size-fitsall color space.
-CMYK needs to be tailormade for each and every job.
+But CMYK is not a one-sizefits-all color space.
+CMYK conversions do need to be tailor-made for each and every job.